 Participation is open to all students, faculty, and staff.
-During the spring and fall semesters the general sessions meet Mondays from 5:30 to 6:30, and WF from 5:30 to 7:30 in room 510 at Lathrop Hall.
-The advanced training sessions meet Mondays 6:30 to 8 in room 510 and Saturdays 10:30 to noon in room 1065 at the Natatorium.
-During the summer we meet in room 1065 at the Natatorium.
+During the spring and fall semesters the general sessions meet MWF from 5:30 to 7:30 in room 510 at Lathrop Hall.
+The advanced training sessions meet Saturdays 10:30 to noon in room 1065 at the Natatorium.
+During breaks we meet in room 1065 at the Natatorium.
 Members are expected to come to as many practices as they can, however, an average attendance of twice a week is usually necessary for advancement in rank.
 Most members try to attend as frequently as their class schedule permits.

 Our club has been a University of Wisconsin-Madison sports club since 1976 and the current head instructor is Vassil Peytchev, a Sandan (third degree black belt).
 The instruction is also performed by other regionally qualified first, second, and third degree black belt instructors.

 Costs and benefits of membershipThe membership fee for the Japanese Karate Club is $35 per semester.
 Discounts are available if you sign up for longer memberships such as 2 semesters ($55) or yearlong ($75).
 Returning members receive a $5 discount if paying for only one semester.

 The club sells Gis (karate uniforms) to members at a reduced cost.
 A lightweight Gi will cost between $16 and $20 depending on size.
 Heavier Gis are also available.
 Interested members should speak to an officer as prices will vary based on desired quality and weight.